liferay/liferay-docs/deployment/articles/03-installing-a-search-engine/02-elasticsearch/06-elasticsearch-connector-settings-reference.markdown

 [TOC levels=1-4]

-Elasticsearch is the default search engine for @product-ver@.
-The *Liferay Foundation* suite includes an connector for Elasticsearch called *Liferay Connector to Elasticsearch 6*.
+Elasticsearch is the default search engine for @product-ver@ called *Liferay Connector to Elasticsearch 6*.
 The connector is configurable through System Settings or an OSGi configuration file named `com.liferay.portal.search.elasticsearch6.configuration.ElasticsearchConfiguration.cfg`